h1376h/MLCourse/ML_Obsidian_Vault/Lectures/11/Quiz/L11_8_Quiz.md

 2. [📚] Calculate the initial centroids using K-Means++ initialization
 3. [📚] Show one iteration of the algorithm
 4. [🔍] How would the results change if you used Lab color space instead of RGB?
+5. [📚] Calculate the compression ratio achieved by this clustering.
+If each original RGB pixel uses 24 bits (8 bits per channel) and the compressed version uses 2 bits per pixel (to encode 3 cluster IDs) plus the storage for 3 centroids, what is the total compression ratio?
+Also calculate the quantization error as the sum of squared distances from each pixel to its assigned centroid.

 For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 2: Color-Based Image Segmentation](L11_8_2_explanation.md).